 On the flip side, not everyone wants to socialize on their breaks.
-Some employees prefer quiet rooms and if they don’t have an easy way to get that distraction-free time to process their thoughts, productivity and morale will suffer.
+Some employees prefer quiet rooms.
+If they can’t get that distraction-free time to process their thoughts, productivity and morale will suffer.

-So try adding quiet rooms to your office break room so introverted employees who are interested in mindfulness and meditation can rest and recharge.
+Try adding quiet rooms to your office break room.
+This will help introverted employees who are interested in mindfulness and meditation can rest and recharge.
 These are spaces that promote peaceful atmospheres to help employees manage their stress and well-being.

 The best quiet rooms feature dim lighting so that employees can close their eyes; couches or reclining chairs to rest on, or soundproof walls to reduce noise levels.

-Employees will feel appreciated if they know they have a place to just sit and think, meditate, read, or take a cat nap.
+Employees will feel appreciated if they know they have a place to meditate, read, or take a cat nap.
 A small amount of “me time” goes a long way.
-Plus, employees who feel appreciated will be more productive.
+Plus, employees who feel appreciated are more productive.

 Employee recognition isn’t rocket science – it is an obvious thing to do.
-When employees and their work are valued, their satisfaction and productivity rise, and they are motivated to maintain or improve their good work.
+When employees and their work are valued, their satisfaction and productivity rise.
+This motivates them to maintain or improve their good work.
 Praise and recognition are essential to an outstanding workplace.

-So think of ways to get your staff on the walls– Shout-out boards, Encouragement Notes, Employee of the Month, Facility Awards, or even Team Photos.
+So think of ways to get your staff on the walls.
+Examples include Shout-out boards, Encouragement Notes, Employee of the Month, Facility Awards, or even Team Photos.
 The placement of the recognition board is critical to the success of your program.
-If no one sees it, the point is lost.
-That’s why it should be posted on the office break room where employees frequently visit.
+If no one sees it, it doesn’t work.
+That’s why you should post it on the office break room where employees frequently visit.

 Lastly, employee recognition has a huge communication component!
 Companies that often implement a formal employee recognition program to reward productivity encourage employee retention.
 Just remember that once you display your recognition board, keep the board updated.
 No one likes old, forgotten information on a bulletin board.